 After signing our waivers, we settle into our cozy dorm to organize our packs for the two days ahead.
-Managing to piece together hats, gloves and jackets, by accepting handouts and frantically shopping in Kuala Lumpur on Malaysia’s mainland, we feel ready to face the near freezing temperatures of Kinabalu’s summit.
+We managed to piece together hats, gloves and jackets, by accepting handouts and frantically shopping in Kuala Lumpur on Malaysia’s mainland.
+We feel ready to face the near freezing temperatures of Kinabalu’s summit.

-The first day of our climb starts at 7:30 a.m., where we meet our guide and the other members of our group.
+The first day of our Mount Kinabalu climb starts at 7:30 a.m.
+We meet our guide and the other members of our group for the first time.
 A mini van takes us to Timpohon Gate at the base of the mountain where our journey begins.

-Our climb up to Mount Kinabalu’s Summit will be lasting for two days and within the first 5 minutes; I am already exhausted.
-My small daypack weighs heavy on my back as porters whiz by carrying giant barrels and cumbersome loads to supply the rest house, Laban Rata at 3500 metres.
+Our climb up to Mount Kinabalu’s Summit lasts for two days.
+Within the first 5 minutes; I am already exhausted.
+My small daypack weighs heavy on my back as porters whiz by.
+They carrygiant barrels and cumbersome loads to supply the resthouse of Laban Rata at 3500 metres.
 It makes me appreciate the high cost of bottled water.
 Mount Kinabalu’s face is a steep grade and climbing the high steps is a struggle, but the views make it all worthwhile.

-Rolling mountains of dense jungle under a vibrant blue sky blanketed with fluffy white clouds is a wondrous site.
+A wondrous sit of rolling mountains of dense jungle under a vibrant blue sky blanketed with fluffy white clouds greets us.

 Sunset on Mount Kinabalu

 The sky is ablaze with fiery reds and pinks illuminating the clouds pillowed below.
-We are on the top of Malaysia and really all of South East Asia.
+We are on the top of Malaysia on South East Asia’s highest peak.

-The mood is festive, but there is no staying up late, the summit push starts early and we need all the rest we can get.
+The mood is festive.
+But there is no staying up late or partying.
+The summit push starts early and we need all the rest we can get.

 The temperature plummets during the night and it is a fitful sleep with anticipation for early in the morning.
 Bundled in layers, our group meets at 3:00 am to set off in the frigid air.
 It is a struggle and I find it difficult to catch my breath, but a bottleneck on the first set of wooden steps forces us to keep a slow pace climbing in single file.
-Soon, I find my rhythm and as if in a trance, I steadily climb the mighty Mount Mountain for 2 1/ 2 hours.
+But soon, I find my rhythm.
+As if in a trance, I steadily climb the mighty Mount Mountain for another 2 1/ 2 hours.

 It is cold and dark and I am exhausted.